puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_classifying_installing.markdown

 subtitle: "Classifying New Nodes and Remotely Installing PE"
 ---

-In addition to the provisioning actions described in the prior chapters, Puppet Enterprise includes actions for adding nodes to a pre-existing console group and remotely installing Puppet Enterprise on new nodes.
+In addition to the actions described in the other cloud provisioning chapters, Puppet Enterprise includes actions for adding nodes to a pre-existing console group and remotely installing Puppet Enterprise on new nodes.

 Classifying nodes
 -----------------